-For Session 26 on Monday, December 2, 2014, each team will be required to summarize and present to the class the results of the term sheet negotiation.
+Each team will be required to summarize and present to the class the results of the term sheet negotiation in Session 11.

-The exact details of the negotiation process and the presentations that are due on Sunday, December 1, 2014, will be outlined in the materials which will be handed out to you.
+The exact details of the negotiation process and the deliverables will be outlined in the materials which will be handed out to you.